Chi-Iroh/Pong-NDS/README.md

 ## Gameplay

-Here's a screenshot on DeSmuME emulator :
+Here's a screenshot on MelonDS emulator :
 <img src="doc/in-game screenshot.png" alt="Black background with a yellow ball and two paddles, blue at left and red at right.
 The bottom screen has a score counter for both players."></img>

 This game is like a Pong, with a ball bouncing on edges and on 2 paddles, one controlled by a player and the other automatically moves towards the ball.